kambiz00/Data-processing-of-students-of-unit-46/README.md

    ```

 ## Usage

-1. Open Jupyter notebooks in the `notebooks/` directory to explore, analyze, and visualize the data.

-2. Execute the cells in order to generate visualizations and insights.
+ Execute the cells in order to generate visualizations and insights.

-3. View the generated visualizations in the `images/` directory.

 ## Project Findings